What is an abortion?

-After you've had an abortion, your normal menstrual cycle will resume.
-This means it’s possible for you to fall pregnant again.
-You should talk to your doctor or clinic about the best type of contraception for you and when to start using it.
+After you've had an abortion, your normal menstrual cycle (periods) will return.
+This means you can become pregnant again.
+You can talk to your doctor or clinic about the best type of contraception for you and when to start using it.

 How do I find an abortion clinic?

 You can contact the Family Planning clinic in your state or territory.